-Mitchell A. Lowenthal is a partner of Cleary Gottlieb Steen & Hamilton LLP, resident in the firm’s New York office.
+Mitchell A. Lowenthal is a senior counsel of Cleary Gottlieb Steen & Hamilton LLP, resident in the firm’s New York office.

-Mr. Lowenthal specializes in the prosecution and defense of complex civil litigations, with an emphasis on disputes arising out of securities and M&A transactions.
-He has been repeatedly recognized by Chambers USA
+He specializes in the prosecution and defense of civil litigations, with an emphasis on disputes arising out of securities and M&A transactions, and has been repeatedly recognized by Chambers USA

 (2005-2014), in The Legal 500 U.S.